Lessons from Obama’s governance experience

 Emphatically he says “We’ve made progress, but we need to make more…we agree that real opportunity requires every American to get the education and training they need to land a good-paying job.”
 Sounds like continuous improvement is what works to develop skills, right?
 It is now universally accepted that there is nothing like hands-on training and exposure.
 With such a strategy, there is every possibility that job-readiness is available on day one!
 “We should recruit and support more great teachers for our kids.
 Americans understand that at some point in their careers, in this new economy, they may have to retool, they may have to retrain, but they shouldn’t lose what they’ve already worked so hard to build in the process,” he surmises.

-ALSO READ : Learning the ‘Dinosaur’ way!
+ALSO READ : Device Agnostic Content?
+Ask the Experts

 The rules of work are changing.
 Private enterprises and the entrepreneurial zeal are driving growth.
 Little wonder that the CEO says: “The point is, I believe, that in this new economy, workers and start-ups and small businesses need more of a voice, not less.
 The rules should work for them.”